Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

 \subsection{Numerical Validation}

 Our implementation preserves the mass-shell constraint to $|\mathcal{C}|_{\rm max} < 10^{-9}$ (single-impulse) and $< 10^{-6}$ (continuous thrust with projection).
-Future-directedness ($u^t > 0$) and timelike normalization are verified throughout.
+We verify future-directedness ($u^t > 0$) and timelike normalization throughout.
 Energy conservation via exact 4-momentum conservation yields residuals $< 10^{-9}$.
 Detailed diagnostics are provided in Appendix~\ref{app:diagnostics}.